maracdl/PowerShell/README.md

-# PowerShell scripts from PluralSight
+# PowerShell scripts from PluralSight and others sources